Virgin Islands Coral Reef National Monument

 The Virgin Islands Coral Reef National Monument is a U.S. National Monument located off Saint John, Virgin Islands.
+It is administered by the National Park Service through Virgin Islands National Park, while remaining a distinct unit of the National Park System.

 The clear waters surrounding Saint John support a diverse and complex system of coral reefs.
 The health of these reefs is closely tied to its component plants and animals as well as adjacent non-coral marine environments such as sandy bottoms, seagrass beds, and mangrove forests.

 Seeking to provide greater protection to the sensitive coral reef resources, President Clinton established the Virgin Islands Coral Reef National Monument on January 17, 2001.
-The monument includes 12,708 acres (51 km^{2}) of federal submerged lands within the 3 mile (5 km) belt off Saint John, including Hurricane Hole and areas north and south of Saint John.
+The monument includes 12,708 acres (51 km^{2}) of federal submerged lands within the 3 nautical mile (5 km) belt off Saint John, including Hurricane Hole and areas north and south of Saint John.